 I work all day (and lots of nights) on my books, and I often go to the library to do research.
 When I’m not writing, I’m thinking about new books that kids might like to read.
 Aside from spending time with my family, there’s nothing I’d rather do than read or write a book.

 Now that I’m an adult, I know that kids who love to read as much as I did, often become writers.
 I realized that all that time I spent reading, I was actually learning to write.
-Seeing how authors expressed themselves and how they arranged words on a page to tell a story was the best writing education I could have gotten.
-If you keep reading and writing, you may become a writer, too!
+Seeing how authors expressed themselves and how they arranged words on a page to tell a story was the greatest writing education I could have received.
+If you’re interested in becoming a writer, my best advice is: Keep reading!